Medical expert of the article

 - polygenic, or multifactorial, in which mutations of several genes and non-genetic factors interact;

-- chromosomal abnormalities, or abnormalities in the structure or number of chromosomes.
+- chromosomal abnormalities, or anomalies in the structure or number of chromosomes.

-Diseases belonging to the first two groups are often called genetic, and the third, chromosomal diseases.
+Diseases belonging to the first two groups are often called genetic, and those belonging to the third group are called chromosomal diseases.

 Classification of hereditary diseases